 PHP Program at Nextep

-Our Partial Hospitalization Program at The Nextep includes a daily schedule that begins at 9:00 am and ends around 4:00 pm.
-Clients will attend morning group therapy sessions, process groups, individual therapy and experiential therapy sessions.
+Our Partial Hospitalization Program at The Nextep includes a daily schedule that runs from 1:00 pm to 4:00 pm and then 6:00 pm to 9:00 pm.
+Clients will attend group therapy sessions, process groups, individual therapy and experiential therapy sessions.
 PHP is used as a level of care that is below Residential, but above Intensive Outpatient.
 Where a Residential program would provide around the clock therapeutic care, PHP offers approximately the same amount of hours of therapy – but coupled with the opportunity for the individual to live away from the clinical offices.
 Often times the client will live in a structured recovery residence while attending PHP.
 This type of care provides for a very affordable and effective treatment plan for most clients.

 Living with an addiction is very trying for the addict and the people around them.
 When the time comes to admit defeat and start looking for addiction treatment, the addict and their loved ones are challenged to find the right treatment facility and treatment option.
 We deal with these people on a daily basis.
 We understand their plight.
 As the addiction treatment specialist, we take serious our responsibility to help incoming patients find the optimum treatment option.